studiocolibri/billy-bike/content/en/_index.md

 ---
 layout: home
-hero_title: "Shared electric bikes in Brussels"
+hero_title: Shared electric bikes in Brussels
-hero_description: "Shared electric bikes you can pick up and drop off anywhere in Brussels.
+hero_description: Shared electric bikes you can pick up and drop off anywhere in Brussels.
   No docking stations.
-Your smartphone is the key."
+Your smartphone is the key.
-bike_title: "The bike"
+bike_title: The bike
-bike_description: "Billy bikes have been designed to offer optimal comfort in the streets of Brussels.
+bike_description: Billy bikes have been designed to offer optimal comfort in the streets of Brussels.
 Its wide saddle, large wheels and front suspension help to tame cobblestones and tram rails.
 With its large basket you can carry up to 20 kilos without affecting the direction and stability.
-And thanks to its electric assistance up to 25 km / h, you won’t feel the hills of Brussels."
+And thanks to its electric assistance up to 25 km / h, you won’t feel the hills of Brussels.
-bike_how: "How it works&nbsp;?"
+bike_how: How it works&nbsp;?
 how_title: How it works&nbsp;?
 how_block01_title: 1.
 Locate and book
 how_block01_txt: Find the nearest Billy and book it with the app.